We occasionally recommend products we love and might be paid a share of the sale.

 Place your right hand below your left hand.
 It should be placed there so that it sits below your left arm.
 There are many ways you can hold a putter differently than the normal golf swing.

-There are many variations on the course, but they’re all pretty similar.
+Putting technique is an especially personal choice, so there are many unique variations on the course.
 You’ll see overlap and claw grips.
+Some players even prefer the lefthand low grip.
 Try out several grips and see which one feels best for you.
 The next step is to take a practice swing with each hand.

 Swing from the top of your backswing until your arms come together at the bottom of your follow-through.
 This is called a full swing.
 Practice this motion many times before.